RoyTheunissen/FMOD-Syntax/README.md

 For example, you can use the following naming convention: `Object_Event`.
 That way you can have a footstep event for both a player and a monster without getting a name clash, and it doesn't matter if the event is in a folder called `Core/World1/Gameplay/Characters/Enemies/Monster/Monster_Footstep`, because including all those folders in the name is cumbersome.

-However, as you may be integrating Audio-Syntax into an existing project and may not have the ability to affect the naming convention of events much, we recognize that different projects have different structures and you are free to choose whatever syntax suits your project best.
+However, as you may be integrating Audio Syntax into an existing project and may not have the ability to affect the naming convention of events much, we recognize that different projects have different structures and you are free to choose whatever syntax suits your project best.

 Switching syntax formats supports all the same migration features as renaming or moving events.